For Financial Aid information while participating in a study abroad program, please visit the website of the Office of

 - not have been a recipient of the Study Abroad Scholarship in prior years

 - not be currently enrolled in thesis or project

 - not be enrolled in thesis or project when scholarship is distributed

-To qualify for the Study Abroad scholarship, an undergraduate student must have a minimum TAMUK GPA of 2.5 and a Graduate student must have a minimum TAMUK GPA of 3.0.
-You must have completed at least one semester at TAMUK prior to application.
+- To qualify for the Study Abroad scholarship, an undergraduate student must have a minimum TAMUK GPA of 2.5 and a Graduate student must have a minimum TAMUK GPA of 3.0.

-The following documents MUST be submitted in person along with the completed application:
+The following documents must be submitted along with completed, signed Form OISP-200, Scholarship Application.